boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    Midhaul (MH), and Backhaul (BH) {{TR-GSTR-TN5G}}:

    *  Fronthaul happens before the BBU processing.
-In 5G, this interface is based on eCPRI (Enhanced CPRI) with Ethernet or IP encapsulation.
+In 5G, this interface is based on eCPRI with Ethernet or IP encapsulation.

    *  Midhaul is optional: this segment is introduced in the BBU split